hyperledger/identus-cloud-agent/docs/docusaurus/credentials/present-proof.md

 ```

 ## Holder/Prover
-This section describes the interactions available to the Holder/Prover with his PRISM Agent.
+This section describes the interactions available to the Holder/Prover with his Cloud Agent.

 ### Reviewing and accepting a received presentation request
-The Holder/Prover can retrieve the list of presentation requests received by its PRISM Agent from different Verifiers making a `GET` request to the [`/present-proof/presentations`](/agent-api/#tag/Present-Proof/operation/getAllPresentation) endpoint:
+The Holder/Prover can retrieve the list of presentation requests received by its Cloud Agent from different Verifiers making a `GET` request to the [`/present-proof/presentations`](/agent-api/#tag/Present-Proof/operation/getAllPresentation) endpoint:

 ```bash
 curl -X 'GET' 'http://localhost:8090/prism-agent/present-proof/presentations' \